csesoc/constitution/README.md

                pass on information (about grants etc);
             c) To liaise with Arc and the society’s Executive;
             d) To have a good working knowledge of Arc forms;
+            e) To ensure that an “Application for Affiliation” form accompanied by the minutes of the most recent Annual General Meeting and an updated membership list is submitted to Arc;
-            e) To clear out the society’s pigeonhole in the Arc Resource Room at least every two weeks;
+            f) To clear out the society’s pigeonhole in the Arc Resource Room at least every two weeks;
-            f) To attend Arc clubs general meetings or get someone to stand in, or send advance apologies; and
+            g) To attend Arc clubs general meetings or get someone to stand in, or send advance apologies; and
-            g) To ensure that grants are filed properly, in particular, within the time period specified by Arc.
+            h) To ensure that grants are filed properly, in particular, within the time period specified by Arc.

 # 4 WORKING GROUPS